grantcarthew/start-prototype/docs/cli/start-config-agent.md

 ## Files

-**~/.config/start/config.toml**
+**~/.config/start/agents.toml**
-: Global configuration file containing agent definitions.
+: Global agent configurations file containing agent definitions.
 This is the only file modified by `start config agent` commands.

 ## Error Handling

 ### No Configuration File

 ```
-Error: No configuration found at ~/.config/start/config.toml
+Error: No agent configuration found at ~/.config/start/agents.toml

 Run 'start init' to create initial configuration.
 ```